mvdwetering/yamaha_ynca/.github/ISSUE_TEMPLATE/bug_report.md

 Please add the file itself (drag-and-drop in this box).
 Do not, copy-paste the contents here as it will make the issue unreadable

+**Logging**
+If there are errors in the Home Assistant logs please add them here.

 **Home Assistant version information:**
  - Version [e.g. 2022.8.0]